jack-ary/canvas-reminder/README.md

 Desktop notifier for canvas assignments and information.
 This program will send a desktop notification telling you what assignments are due the day that the program is run.
 I have my program scheduled to run every day in the morning when I know I will be on my computer.
 See step 5 for scheduling the program to run as a task.

+Notes:
-Note: if an assignment is due before the time that you run the program, it will not be a part of the notification, evening though that assignment was still due 'today,' because its due date has already passed.
+1. If an assignment is due before the time that you run the program, it will not be a part of the notification, evening though that assignment was still due 'today,' because its due date has already passed.
 The program does however account for assignments that are marked as 'all_day', and they will appear on the desktop notification the day that they are due.
-The command prompt will automatically open as part of running the program as a task, but you don't have to use it, and it will automatically close when the task has been executed.
+2. The command prompt will briefly open as part of running the program as a task, but you don't have to use it, and it will automatically close when the task has been executed.
+3. The canvas API uses times in UTC, so this program converts those times to the time zone used by the machine the code is run on, in order to determine due dates.

 # Implementation: